This page has software lessons and ideas with special room “themes” for those special times of the Sunday School year.

 After the computer lesson, or for a second lesson, set up a giant “golf” course in a large room.
 Have the kids make paper airplanes and FLY their own “Galilee Flyer” airplanes around the room attempting to land on marked areas (aka, “the holes” on the course”).
 Make the landing areas out of BOXES.
 Mark one side with a number and put a Bible quiz question inside it.
 Count “strokes” (number of flights it takes from the “tee to the box”).
 You can keep track of strokes by marking the airplane with a pen, or using a scorecard.
 When they land in the hole (the box or landing field, whatever you want to call it!) kids read a question from the box and answer.
 If they are right they get Bonus Pts.
 Not every ‘box/hole’ has to be a question.
 Some can just be labeled “treasure, leaven, pearl and mustard seed.”
 Finish by making airplanes land on designated airstrip.
 Note: You’ll need referees and structure to make this work because some kids will try to cheat.
 Finish with a “who’s Galilee Flyer plane can go the furthest” contest.

 HOW TO MAKE A REAL BEACH in another room not near your computers!
-In 2000 in my church we

-made a wood frame from 2x6x12′s and stretched a canvas tarp across it, then poured in about 10 bags of play sand, and stuck beach chairs and toys in it, to make a place to show Sunday morning movies.
+Here’s how: We made a wood frame from 2x6x12’s and stretched a canvas tarp across it, then poured in about 10 bags of play sand, and stuck beach chairs and toys in it, to make a place to show Sunday morning movies.
 The kids loved it, and surprisingly, the sand DID NOT create a problem outside the box.
 What very little came out was easily vacuumed up.
 Add some beach chairs and blow up toys and you have a great way to get kids to come and want to return for your next lesson!
 (Note: Do not put your computers in the sandy room!)

 I’m not making this up!
 Pictured right is the “Camp Bible Wahoo Beach-in-a-classroom” from one of my former churches’ summer Sunday Schools.
 Read more about Camp Bible Wahoo‘s concept and decor.